KnowOneActual/Gene_crop_images/readme.md

 In this case, the first two values after -crop (450x450) is the final size of the image you want to be cropped.
 The first value after the + (in this case, 0) is the x offset.
 That is the number of pixels from left to where you want the crop to start.
 The second value ( in this case, +0) is the x offset.
 That is the number of pixels from the top of the image where you the crop to start.

-In this method, only images that need to be cropped will be cropped.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.